joofixd/vaxei-osu-skins/README.md

 # will update as often as i can, but dm me on discord @joofi#9192 if a skin is missing (scroll down and check first though, it will most likely be here)

-vaxei skins on top and then everything else is in alphabetical order
+vaxei skins are at the top and then everything else is in alphabetical order

 1K pp AND RANK 1 GLOBAL BOYZ (2 1k pp scores now rofl)